10secTW/ctf-writeup/2019/HITCON CTF/EmojiVM/rev/EmojiVM_en.md

 ## Reverse / 187 - EmojiVM

-A simple VM that takes emojis as input!
+> A simple VM that takes emojis as input!
 Try figure out the secret!
+>
+>

-Author: bruce30262
+> Author: bruce30262
+>

-77 Teams solved.
+> 77 Teams solved.

 ### Solution

 By [@jaidTw](https://github.com/jaidTw)

-Reverse the binary and will find it read the source file then load it into `std::wstring`.
-It picks a `wchar_t` from the code at once to interpret as an opcode.
+Reverse the binary and found that it read the source file then load it into `std::wstring`.
+It picks a `wchar_t` from the code at once to parse as an opcode.

 Here's the type of all opcodes, we named it based on guessing its functionality.
 * `NOP`